TomoChain slashing mechanism for network stability and performance

 Slashing has been considered in Ethereum Casper FFG designed by Vitalik Buterin to move Ethereum consensus from Proof-of-Work-based to Proof-of-Stake-based.
 The objective of Casper slashing is to prevent Ethereum from the nothing-at-stake problem — in which Casper validators would choose to validate and finalize all forks.
 Attackers can take advantage of the nothing-at-stake problem to double spend.
 Casper slashing states that if two forks can be both finalized (a fork in Casper is considered as finalized if ⅔ Casper validators validate the fork), there will be at least ⅓ Casper validators trying to validate both forks.
 These validators then lose their entire deposit for violating the consensus rule stating that one validator has to attest to only one fork.

 Casper slashing tries to prohibit intentional bad behaviour from malicious validators that violate the consensus rule.
 This is why slashing is very strong as it is used to discourage validators from committing any malicious behaviour.
 TomoChain’s slashing is quite different in its philosophy.
-Lazy masternodes do not intend to attack the network and the reasons for not verifying any block during an entire epoch might be, for example, an electricity problem or a server crashing.
-Burning the staked tokens of lazy masternodes creates fear among participants, thus discouraging people from participating in the system.
-There is no reason to take all deposited tokens from a lazy masternode just because its electricity source turns off for 30 minutes.
+Underperforming masternodes do not intend to attack the network and the reasons for not verifying any block during an entire epoch might be, for example, an electricity problem or a server crashing.
+Burning the staked tokens of underperforming masternodes creates fear among participants, thus discouraging people from participating in the system.
+There is no reason to take all deposited tokens from a underperforming masternode just because its electricity source turns off for 30 minutes.